CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/00-explore-agent.md

 ## Summary

-In this exercise, you explored a sample AI agent.
+In this lab, you explored a sample AI agent.
 The agent's functionality is limited, and does not reflect the kind of performance or capabilities you can expect in a production quality agent; but it should serve to show a simple example of how AI can support chat-based interactions.